 Notification Process for BSN Completion and ADN Program

-All applicants will be notified via USPS, email or phone call approximately six weeks after the closing date of the application deadline.
+For the Denver Campus applicants will be notified via email approximately six weeks after the closing date of the application deadline.
 For the Houston Campus applicants will be notified via email once they have been conditionally admitted.
-Applicants that are chosen to continue the application process must set up an appointment within ten days of being contacted by DCN with their assigned Admission Representative.
+Applicants that are chosen to continue the application process must set up an appointment within ten days of being contacted by DCN with their assigned Admission Advisor.
 Applicants that are chosen to continue the application process are not automatically accepted into the program.
 Applicants must meet all application requirements (successful passing score on entrance examination etc) before being accepted.
 Please make sure your email account will accept any email from a denvercollegeofnursing.edu address to ensure that you will receive your notifications.

-Note: Do not apply to both the ADN and BSN programs!
-If you are unsure which program is right for you, please contact Admissions at 303-292-0015.
-Background checks and Immunization records DO NOT have to be included in the initial application package.
-Deadlines for these items will be discussed with an admission representative during the chosen applicants’ interview.
+Note: Background checks and Immunization records DO NOT have to be included in the initial application package.
+Deadlines for these items will be discussed with an admission advisor during the chosen applicants’ interview.

 Applications will be accepted throughout the year.
 To start the program all materials must be received, and the student accepted at least 30 days prior to the start of a term.
 Term starts are the first week of the following months: January, April, July, October.